shff/postcss-remove-unused-css/README.md

 | exts      | `Array`  | Extensions to look into    | [".js", ".jsx", ".ts", ".tsx", ".html", ".vue", ".svelte"] |
 | whitelist | `Array`  | Your whitelisted words     | ["html", "body"]                                           |

-Always remember not to include CSS files in your extensions.
-This will make the plugin look for identifiers inside CSS files and the plugin won't optimize your code.

 #### Using `.postcssrc`

 ```json